dacostafrankaboagye/ALL_NOTES/notes.md

 # variables

-    read-only variables with val >> recommended
+    read-only variables with val >> recommended == value

-    mutable variables with var >> meaning it can be reassigned >> decalre as var only when necessary
+    mutable variables with var >> meaning it can be reassigned >> decalre as var only when necessary == varaible

     top level variables - Variables can be declared outside the main() function at the beginning of your program

     val x = 12  // read only - type is inferred
     val y:Int = 23  // read only